The Best Women's Trail Running Shoes for 2017

 Salomon Speedcross 4 - Women's

 If you're looking the best in traction out there, the Salomon Speedcross 4 - Women's is the best option!
 We slogged this shoe through all the nastiest stuff we could think of; snow, slush, rocks, kitty litter, mud, and sand.
 The deep 5mm multi-directional chevron lugs are composed of a sticky rubber that grips to almost anything (except super slippery surfaces), giving any runner the confidence to charge up and down switchbacks.
-Not only that, the construction is durable and seamless, providing great protection from stubs and trail debris.
+Not only that, the construction is durable and seamless, providing protection from stubs and trail debris.
 Because of its extraordinary performance in the 'nasty', we have given it our Top Pick for Sloppy Surfaces.

-Great traction on soft surfaces
+Excellent traction on soft surfaces

 One pull lacing system